‘Trigger’ times for diagnosis

 They are visual thinkers so diagrams, charts, colours and written instructions will make life easier.

-Many cases of KS are diagnosed following infertility investigations.
+Many cases of KS/XXY are diagnosed following infertility investigations.
 This can be a very difficult time and often very little support or even information is offered.

 Next… Late Diagnosis